API-Apex-Grid/Transformer-Tracker/Working.md

 - Writes the candidate image to disk, computes added/removed box sets (tolerant to ±0.5 px), and builds a payload with previous/final boxes, faults, annotators, comments, box tolerance, and the current parameter snapshot.
 - Invokes `backend/AI/tune_parameters.py`, which measures HSV statistics for each added/removed box and suggests parameter deltas (e.g., relax warm thresholds for missed hotspots, tighten thresholds for false positives).
 Small deltas (<1e-6) are filtered out.
 - Applies suggested deltas through `AiParameterService.adjustValue`, which clamps to configured min/max and persists to `ai_model_parameters` (Postgres).
 Updated values are immediately cached and will be used by subsequent analyses.

+### Tuning Workflow

+- Captures human-labelled adjustments and contrasts them with prior AI output to diagnose where the model over- or under-detected hotspots.
+- Translates those discrepancies into concrete threshold shifts (e.g., hue window, contrast delta, minimum area) via `tune_parameters.py`.
+- Persists the adjusted parameters so the very next analysis run benefits from the feedback without redeploying the service.

 ## Performance-Oriented Behaviors